Cleansing and disinfection of vehicles

 After cleansing has been completed, anything that needs to be disinfected must be.
 An 'approved disinfectant' must be used.

-An approved disinfectant is one that is approved for use within the EU for certain specified diseases under the Diseases of Animals Approved Disinfectants (England) Order 2007.
+An approved disinfectant is one that is approved for use for certain specified diseases under the Diseases of Animals Approved Disinfectants (England) Order 2007.
 The Department for Environment, Food and Rural Affairs (Defra) holds a current list of approved disinfectants and their approved dilution rates and more information on disinfectant approval is available on the GOV.UK website.

 Disposal of material after cleansing